 - Any objectionable comment, act or display that demeans, belittles, compromises or causes personal humiliation or embarrassment and any act of intimidation or threat

 Misuse of Supervisory Authority

 Many public service collective agreements also address the misuse of supervisory authority.
 They provide procedural protections for employees whose supervisors harass or bully them on grounds which are not specifically outlined in the Human Rights Code.
-For example, under the BCGEU Master Agreement, Article 32.15 states that misuse of managerial authority occurs when a person who supervises exercises that authority in a manner that serves no legitimate work purpose and which ought to reasonably be known to be inappropriate.
+For example, under the BCGEU Collective Agreement, Article 1.10 states that misuse of managerial authority occurs when a person who supervises exercises that authority in a manner that serves no legitimate work purpose which a reasonable person would consider inappropriate.